ercanserteli/condenser/README.txt

 ----------
 v1.4.0
   * Added the ability to control output file format, set by config
+  * Added a subtitle suffix option to config
+  * Added Japanese parentheses to the list of filtered parentheses
+  * Added some audio extensions to the input file extension list

 v1.3.1
   * Fixed a bug with subtitles where some lines can be empty after filtering